-Note: monetary shock $\epsilon^R = 0.0025$ for active financial frictions on household borrowing, $\epsilon^R = 0.0014$ otherwise.
+Note: monetary shock $\epsilon^R=0.0025$ for active financial frictions on household borrowing, $\epsilon^R=0.0014$ otherwise.
 The graph on the left-hand side represents the decomposition for the case of friction on firms, while the one on the right-hand side represents the case of friction on household borrowing.

-exhibits a comparable pattern, albeit with greater strength in terms of magnitude when financial frictions are present within firms.
-This particular characteristic aligns with the concept of these frictions impacting the primary source of income for a considerable portion of the population, particularly those who are at the bottom of the distribution.
-The most noteworthy distinction between the two scenarios, as expected, lies in the shape and magnitude of the contribution from liquidity return.
-In case of financial frictions on firms, it is positive and hump-shaped.
-The exclusive liquidity of wealth in this model could explain this pattern, as rich households (who possess more liquid assets) benefit greatly from an increase in liquid return and compensate for the impact on poorer households.
+explain this pattern, as rich households (who possess more liquid assets) benefit greatly from an increase in liquid return and compensate for the impact on poorer households.
 Conversely, when active financial constraints are imposed on households, the liquidity return contribution is notably negative for more than one year, with a magnitude and persistence more in line with that of the aggregate composite consumption.

-It is important to highlight that in Figure 6, when referring to "liquidity return", I also consider the household loan spread for borrowing households, $(1 + \omega^H)$ , and remember that $\omega^H$ is free to vary over time in the right-hand side of the figure, while it is fixed in the comparative scenario.
-Therefore, in order to evaluate the significance of this spread's impulse response, a further breakdown of the liquidity return is conducted, treating $\omega^H$ as an individual price.
+It is important to highlight that in Figure 6, when referring to "liquidity return", I also consider the household loan spread for borrowing households, $(1 + \omega^H)$, and remember that ω^H is free to vary over time in the right-hand side of the figure, while it is fixed in the comparative scenario.
+Therefore, in order to evaluate the significance of this spread's impulse response, a further breakdown of the liquidity return is conducted, treating ω^H as an individual price.
 The outcomes of this analysis are presented in Figure 7.

 When analyzed independently, the borrowing penalty emerges as a key factor in reducing consumption for active frictions on households.
 Interestingly, its impact on the overall composite consumption decline is found to be even more significant than the effect of wages for a period lasting at least two years following the aggregate shock.
-Hence, it can be deduced that the moving household borrowing penalty plays a crucial role in shaping aggregate consumption, supporting the previous notion that most differences in wealth and consumption inequality between the two cases can be explained by household behavior surrounding the zero-wealth threshold.
+Hence, the varying household borrowing penalty plays a crucial role in shaping aggregate consumption, supporting the previous notion that most differences in wealth and consumption inequality between the two cases can be explained by household behavior surrounding the zero-wealth threshold.